bitsoflove/mailstats/README.md

 ```
 BitsOfLove\MailStats\MailStatsProvider::class,
-Bogardo\Mailgun\MailgunServiceProvider::class,
 ```

-and register the Mailgun Facade
+If you want to use the Mailgun facade, register it

 ```
 'Mailgun' => Bogardo\Mailgun\Facades\Mailgun::class,